 - 1.1.
 These Guidelines are developed in consultation with the Building and Construction Authority ("BCA") to provide guidance to management corporations of strata title plans ("MCST") on the Personal Data Protection Act 20121 ("PDPA"). - 1.2.
-These Guidelines should be read in conjunction with the document titled "Introduction to the Guidelines" and are subject to the disclaimers set out therein.
-MCSTs are also encouraged to read the other Advisory Guidelines issued by the Personal Data Protection Commission ("Commission") from time to time.
+These Guidelines should be read in conjunction with other Advisory Guidelines issued by the Personal Data Protection Commission ("Commission") from time to time.
 These include the Advisory Guidelines on Key Concepts in the PDPA ("Key Concepts Guidelines"), the Advisory Guidelines on the Do Not Call Provisions, as well as the Advisory Guidelines on the PDPA for Selected Topics. - 1.3.
 These Guidelines clarify how the Data Protection Provisions in the PDPA2 apply to MCSTs' collection, use and disclosure of personal data, as well as suggest good data protection practices in certain scenarios.
 They are not meant to exhaustively address every obligation in the PDPA or other laws that would apply in a particular scenario. - 1.4.
 MCSTs are reminded to ensure compliance with other laws, such as the prevailing Building Maintenance and Strata Management Act3 ("BMSMA"), Building Maintenance (Strata Management) Regulations 2005 ("BMSMR"), and the Land Titles (Strata) Act4.
 The Data Protection Provisions in the PDPA do not affect any obligation or right under other laws (except that the performance of a contractual obligation shall not be an excuse for contravening the PDPA).5 Further, if there is any inconsistency between another written law and the Data Protection Provisions in the PDPA, the other written law will prevail to the extent of such inconsistency.